d20-Luna/Iron-Gods/Technology Guide/Gear/README.md

 An e-pick (short for “electronic lock pick”) is a small device that can be used to unlock and disable electronic locks and devices, much in the same way that a set of thieves’ tools can be used to dismantle mechanical locks and devices.

-An e-pick's power is provided by a battery.
+An e-pick's power is provided by a [battery^](/Technology%20Guide/Gear#battery).
 A fully charged battery has 10 charges.
 A charge is expended whenever the device is activated, as detailed below in its "Charges" entry.

 **Activate** [free action] Interact; **Trigger** You attempt to Disable a Device or Pick a Lock on a technological device; **Charges** 1; **Effect** Your e-pick powers up, guiding you through your Disable a Device or Pick a Lock check on a technological device.
 You gain an item bonus on the check based on the grade of e-pick, as detailed below.